datomar-labs-inc/convai-sdk-node/README.md

 | setOffset() | offset | Set the offset on results |
 | sortAsc() | field | Sort the executions by the field in ascending order |
 | sortDesc() | field | Sort the executions by the field in descending order |

+## Broadcast

+Use the broadcast() method to broadcast a trigger that is already configured in Convai.